liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+### September 21, 2019
+Liquibase released versions 3.7 and 3.8.
+Neither of which require any changes from the Gradle plugin to work properly, but there are three issues with the newer Liquibase versions that could affect users of this plugin:

+1. Liquibase 3.7+ made a change that broke the Groovy DSL.
+If you're using the Groovy DSL for your change sets, you'll need to use version 2.1.0 of the liquibase-groovy parser.

+2. Due to a bug in Liquibase ([CORE-3643](https://liquibase.jira.com/browse/CORE-3463)), The Groovy DSL won't be able to parse the new validateXYZ attributes of a constraint.
+There is a pull request to fix the issue.

+3. Liquibase 3.7 made more changes to the way it does logging which made the console output issues in [CORE-3220)](https://liquibase.jira.com/browse/CORE-3220) even worse, and broke the proxy class I wrote to workaround the issue in Liquibase 3.6.
+I've submitted a [Pull Request](https://github.com/liquibase/liquibase/pull/918) to resolve the issue, but until Liquibase is built with the fix, console output will be completely broken in version 3.7+

 ### November 24, 2018
 Release 2.0.2 will fix a bug with the plugin's handling of System properties.
 All System properties that are in effect when Gradle runs Liquibase will now be